 This webinar is a part of Thompson Coburn’s Government Contracting TCLE series which also includes Making the Most of Your Debriefing and The "Key Personnel" Requirement in Government Solicitations.
-If you would like to register for additional webinars in this series, please click here.

 Although it would be nice if every contract ran smoothly and as predicted from start to finish, that rarely happens.
 Fortunately, the standard Federal Government contract contains a “Changes” clause that is designed to compensate contractors for both time and money when the Government changes the contractor’s scope of work.
 Sometimes a change is made formally, but it frequently comes about as a “constructive change.”
 Recognizing a change, and knowing how and when to pursue relief via a Request for Equitable Adjustment (REA), are critical to a contractor’s survival.